-Great Sand Dunes National Monument Mosca, CO 81146
+Great Sand Dunes National Monument 11500 Highway 50, Mosca, CO 81146

 Setting: The 700-foot-high Great Sand Dunes-North America's tallest dunes-loom over the most popular camping areas.
 Backcountry campers can spend a night among the windblown sands on the dunes, as well as at other isolated sites near the dunes.
-The 14,000-foot snow-topped Sangre de Cristo Mountains dominate the eastern horizon.
+The steep-rising Sangre de Cristo Mountains dominate the eastern horizon.

-Tent/RV Campground: The campground is open from early April through October on a first-come, first-served basis.
-Each site is limited to one vehicle and its occupants.
+Tent/RV Campground: The campground with full facilities is open from early April through October on a first-come, first-served basis.
+Winter camping is available with no water.
+Each site is limited to six people.
+Primitive camping is available in winter.
+Sites fill almost every weekend during summer.
 Some sites can accommodate RVs up to 60 feet long.
-A handicapped-accessible site is available near an accessible restroom.
+An accessible site is available near a wheelchair-accessible restroom.

 Group Campground: The campground is open from April through October.
-Reservations are required; call the park.
+Reservations are required; call the park 719-378-2312.
 Sites accommodate 25 to 50 persons.
-A handicapped-accessible site is available near an accessible restroom.
+An accessible site is available near an wheelchair-accessible restroom.

-Backcountry Campsites: Backcountry camping is allowed throughout much of the park from April to October on a first-come, first-served basis.
-In the winter backcountry camping is allowed on a limited basis.
+Backcountry Campsites: Backcountry camping is allowed year-round on a first-come, first-served basis.
+A free backcountry permit is required, available at the visitor center.